AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 ## Purchase

 You get unlimited access to the entire library of courses.
-Click the **Purchase **button to download a Purchase Request form.
+Click the **Purchase** button to download a Purchase Request form.

 ![](assets/purchase-request.png)

+*Enter the number of seats to purchase*

 Specify the number of seats for which you want to purchase the courses for.
 Download the purchase request form and then send the form to the sales team of Learning Manager.